hturnbull93/portfolio/README.md

 The User stories in this section are all grouped based on links to resources.
 I would like these to be in a sidebar that appears on every page.

-In `src/components/sidebar.spec.js` wrote a test that the Sidebar Component renders a div.
-Red.

-In `src/components/sidebar.jsx`:

--

-- [ ] 2.1
+- [x] 2.1

   > As a visitor,
   > So that I might hire this developer,
   > I would like a link to his CV.

+In `src/components/sidebar.spec.js` wrote a test that the Sidebar Component renders a link to my CV.
+Red.

+In `src/components/sidebar.jsx`:

+- Wrote a stateless function component called Sidebar.
+- It renders a div, containing an a tag linking to my CV.

+Green.

 <!-- Links -->